oplatek/oplatek.github.io/about.md

 If you like one of my projects, or activities, please do not hesitate to contact me!
 I am open to both criticism, and new ideas!

+**Dropbox referal link: Boost your new dropbox account by 500MB and mine too. https://db.tt/1lHbsijw**

 You can learn more about me from the sources below: